Mechanic Visa Sponsorship Jobs in Maryland

 Are there any state-specific considerations for mechanics seeking visa sponsorship in Maryland?

-Maryland employers sponsoring mechanics under H-2B or EB-3 must pay the prevailing wage as determined by the Department of Labor for the specific occupation and geographic area.
+Maryland employers sponsoring mechanics under H-2B visa or EB-3 must pay the prevailing wage as determined by the Department of Labor for the specific occupation and geographic area.
 For mechanics in the Baltimore metro, prevailing wage determinations vary by specialty, such as diesel versus automotive.
 Maryland also requires mechanics performing inspections to hold a Maryland Safety Inspection Mechanic license, so confirming your qualifications meet state licensing standards before applying is important.

 What is the prevailing wage for sponsored mechanic jobs in Maryland?